Arithmetic group symmetry and finiteness properties of Torelli groups: Associated graded Lie algebra

 By Lemma \ref{lem:ext} and Theorem \ref{thm:john}, we have a short exact sequence of rational $Sp_g(\C)$-representations,

-where $\beta$ denotes the Lie bracket.
+where $\beta$ denotes the Lie bracket and $\mathcal{K}$ is by definition $\ker (\beta)$.
 Hain \cite{H} computed the associated exact sequence of $\sp_g$-modules, where $\sp_g$ is the Lie algebra of $Sp_g(\C)$.
 To describe his result, we follow the conventions from \cite[Section 6]{H}.
 Our references for algebraic groups (respectively Lie algebras) are \cite{HG} (respectively \cite{HL}).

 The Lie algebra of the maximal diagonal torus in $Sp_g(\C)$ is denoted $\h$, and has coordinates $t=(t_1,\dots, t_g)$.
 Let $\Phi\subseteq \h^*$ be the corresponding root system, with the standard choice of positive roots, $\Phi^+ = \{ t_i-t_j, t_i+t_j \mid 1\le i<j \le g \} \cup \{ 2t_i \mid 1\le i\le g \}$.
 Let $\sp_g := \s= \n^- \oplus \h \oplus \n^+$ be the canonical decomposition of the Lie algebra.
 We denote by $B$ the associated Borel subgroup of $Sp_g(\C):= S$, with unipotent radical $U$; the Lie algebra of $B$ is $\h \oplus \n^+$, and the Lie algebra of $U$ is $\n^+$.
 We work with the finite-dimensional $\s$-modules associated to rational representations of $S$.
 The irreducible ones are of the form $V(\lambda)$, where the dominant weight $\lambda$ is a positive integral linear combination of the fundamental weights, $\{ \lambda_j(t)= t_1+\cdots +t_j \mid 1\le j\le g \}$.